Jakar510/tkinterhtml/README.rst

 More about Tkhtml binaries
 --------------------------
 If you ``pip install tkinterhtml``, then besides Python code you also get pre-built Tkhtml binaries and scripts for all main platforms (see the folder *tkhtml* inside resulting package directory).
-You may delete the wrong platform binaries after installation.
+You may delete unnecessary platform binaries after installation.

 If you are not happy with those binaries, then you could try compiling Tkhtml yourself.
 The scripts in *tkinterhtml/tkhtml* explain how I compiled it.
 Alternatively, you could try the binaries from Active Tcl (but check their license about redistribution).